JEE Main 2017 Result, Cut off and Merit List

 JEE Main 2017 Result

-CBSE declared JEE Main 2017 result on April 27, 2017 and candidates can check their result on official website by entering their JEE Main Roll number and Date of Birth.
+CBSE has announced JEE Main 2017 Result on April 27, 2017 and candidates can download their score card from official website by entering their JEE Main Roll number and Date of Birth.

 How to check JEE Main 2017 Results?